DanNgo23/CS109A_LendingClubProject/pages/Machine_Learning/Machine_Learning.md

     Total Variance Explained: 0.619616389005

 #### The top 2 principal components explain 62% of the total variance.
-Considering there are over 900 rows of zip code data, what if we eliminated all of them to see how much variation just employment length, FICO score, and the log of debt-to-income ratio can explain?
+Considering there are over 900 columns of zip code data, what if we eliminated all of the zip code columns to see how much variation just employment length, FICO score, and the log of debt-to-income ratio can explain?
 Maybe the zip code data is just extra noise and the true signal lies within the numerical columns.

 #### Without zip code data: